(c) 2024 PillSync.com

 Abdominal pain 1.8 2.4

-ALT >3x ULN 1 0.7 2.2
+ALT greater than 3x ULN 1 0.7 2.2

-In the JUPITER study, patients were treated with rosuvastatin 20 mg (n=8,901) or placebo (n=8,901) for a mean duration of 2 years.
+In the JUPITER study, patients were treated with rosuvastatin tablets 20 mg (n=8,901) or placebo (n=8,901) for a mean duration of 2 years.
 In JUPITER, there was a significantly higher frequency of diabetes mellitus reported in patients taking rosuvastatin tablets (2.8%) versus patients taking placebo (2.3%).
 Mean HbA1c was significantly increased by 0.1% in rosuvastatin tablets-treated patients compared to placebo-treated patients.
 The number of patients with a HbA1c >6.5% at the end of the trial was significantly higher in rosuvastatin tablets-treated versus placebo-treated patients [ see Clinical Studies (14) ].

 Adverse reactions reported in ≥2% of patients and at a rate greater than placebo are shown in Table 4.